PurpurMC/PurpurDocs/mkdocs/Configuration.md

 - **description**: Control tps catch-up

 ???+ note "Note"
-    TPS catchup makes your server tick faster than 20 TPS after any period of time that below 20.
-This is an attempt at keeping the average TPS as close to 20 as possible, but does come with its own set of side effects
+    TPS catchup makes your server tick faster than 20 TPS after any period of time that is below 20.
+This is an attempt at keeping the average TPS as close to 20 as possible, but does come with its own set of side effects, an example being when players get insta-killed by mobs during a lag spike

 ### server-mod-name
 - **default**: Purpur